 Creativity is not instantaneous.
 Sure, you may have your “Aha!” moments, but true creativity is a constant, active process.
 Like with toned muscles, it takes work and training to get there.
 Some may think creativity is reserved for children playing pretend, but creativity is actually the seed of innovation.
 And who doesn’t want to be innovative?

 In the latest Renegade Thinkers Unite podcast, creativity expert Larry Robertson shares his own experience and insights from several MacArthur Fellows.
 In particular, Larry references Deborah Meier, who in 1987 received a MacArthur “Genius” Award for her innovative work in public education.
+A good starting point would be to think of questions for an AMA.
 Try asking yourself these five questions to if you’re looking to really flex your creative muscles!

 1. How Do I Know What I Know?